kpkeller/bercs/README.md

 designed for estimating exposure-response curves, with particular focus on settings where data from multiple studies are being pooled.

-A description of these models is provided in:
+An application of these models to household air pollution and respiratory infections is provided in:

 Keller JP, Katz J, Pokhrel AK, Bates MN, Tielsch J, and Zeger SL.
 A Hierarchical Model for Estimating the Exposure-Response Curve by